 - Valve, ignition, and injector division

 This division looks into the plumbing part of the engine.
 This consists of a valve to control the oxidizer and an injector plate to inject the oxidizer into the combustion chamber.
 It also designs and develops the ignition system.

 This division looks into the solid fuel part of the engine.
 It investigates what fuel can be best used and how to cast the fuel, among other things.
 It also designs the nozzle.

+These three divisions will also perform ground test measurements.
 Ground testing provides adequate data on the engine's functionality and thrust.
-For this, a measurement station for engine tests is to be constructed.
+For this, a measurement station for engine testing is to be constructed.
 Optimization of the propulsion system is made possible by ground test measurements.

 This Avionics group focuses on the electronics part of the rocket.
 The onboard electrical system is mainly responsible for the guidance, navigation, and control of the rocket throughout its flight profile, as well as flight measurement data.
 This group designs a data logger and telemetry system, which will send real-time flight data to a computer on the ground as well as storing it on the rocket and which will feed information to the rocket's software for guidance.
 This guidance can be done by Thrust Vector Control (TVC).
 This group will also work together with the propulsion group for ground test measurements and the structural group for the launch pad.

 The Recovery and Safety group focuses on recovering the rocket after launch and keeping everything safe.
 It will design and test a parachute recovery system.
 Rocketry, although exciting, can be quite dangerous.
 This group has the purpose of ensuring the safety of everyone involved during all activities.
 This group also has the task of looking into legal obligations.
 This entire project is to be carried out such that it is in compliance with the law.